What is Family Science?

 Family Science is a discipline of study in which "the primary goals are the discovery, verification and application of knowledge about the family."* Although Family Science treats contributions from related academic disciplines as vital background information, it has also developed its own unique assumptions, paradigms, methodologies, and world view.**

 In the simplest terms, Family Science is the scientific study of families and close interpersonal relationships.

-NCFR truly is a multidisciplinary organization.
-Our members represent a variety of academic disciplines and professional positions, including family science or family studies, sociology, psychology, anthropology, marriage/family therapy, social work, theology, child development, health, and more.
-Areas of study and practice include research, college teaching and pedagogy, program development, parent/family life education, counseling, and human services.
+While the discipline of Family Science is at NCFR's core, NCFR truly is a multidisciplinary organization.
+Our members represent a variety of academic disciplines and professional positions, including Family Science, sociology, psychology, anthropology, marriage and family therapy, social work, theology, child development, health, and more.
+Areas of study and practice include research, college teaching and pedagogy, program development, parent and family life education, counseling, and human services.

-Our members' interests —diverse as their careers and backgrounds — are focused on topics and efforts that yield a common benefit: strengthening families.
+Our members' interests — as diverse as their careers and backgrounds — are focused on topics and efforts that yield a common benefit: strengthening and empowering families.

 *NCFR Task Force on the Development of a Family Discipline, Family Science Review, Vol 1, November 1987, p.
 49